All the world’s a stage,

 Most books written in this fiction genre seem to focus on the mysterious, and aim to provide their own version of the conspiracy theory.
 Eco avoids this pitfall without holding back on the historical mystery surrounding the Knights Templar.
 In fact, the novel may be viewed as a critique, spoof, or deconstruction of the grand overarching conspiracies often found in postmodern literature (as for example Wilson´s).
 Although the main plot does detail a conspiratorial "Plan", the book focuses on the development of the characters, and their slow transition from skeptical editors, mocking the Manutius manuscripts to credulous Diabolicals themselves.
 In this way the conspiracy theory provided is a plot device, rather than an earnest proposition.
 My own concept of The Godgame (and The Matrix Conspiracy) completely follows Eco in this respect.

-If I should talk about that there is an evil "Plan" in action, I would begin with the beginning of the so-called Kali Yuga.
+If I, in a storytelling context, should talk about that there is an evil "Plan" in action, I would begin with the beginning of the so-called Kali Yuga.

 Based on a starting year of 3102 BCE and a duration of 432,000 years (1200 divine years), Kali Yuga began roughly 5,121 years ago and has 426,879 years remaining as of 2020 CE.
 Kali Yuga will end in the year 428,899 CE.
 This is probably not what New Agers are thinking about when talking about their New Age.